Adult Learning Specialist

 Practical Programmer

 Fascinated by computing since the early 70’s, Bob has been an early adaptor of applications employing computing power.
-Whether inputting machine code via toggle switches, crafting rungs of ladder logic, or AI prompt engineering, Bob has been there.
+Whether inputting machine code via toggle switches, or crafting rungs of ladder logic, or AI prompt engineering, Bob has been there.

 What About Bob?